Emi007M/BoneAgeX/README.md

 Help
 python3.6 main.py --help

-Shortest command sholud get input images from -i, create net model -n and use it to predict 10 images from the dataset -z
+Shortest command should get input images from -i, create net model -n and use it to predict 10 images from the dataset -z
 ```
 python3.6 main.py -i "C:/.../BoneAge/imgs_sm" -nz
 ```